 Preheat oven to 350℉.
 Line a baking sheet with parchment paper.

-Using a 1 1/2 tbsp. ice cream or portion scoop, scoop the batter onto the lined baking sheet leaving a 2-inch border around the cookies because they spread.
+Using a large, 3 tbsp. ice cream or portion scoop, scoop the dough onto the lined baking sheet leaving a 2-inch border around the cookies.
 Sprinkle with flaked sea salt.
+If scooping chilled dough lightly press down to flatten before sprinkling with salt.

-Bake for 9-10 minutes.
+Bake for 13-15 minutes or until set and golden around the edges.
 Let cool slightly on the sheet tray before removing to a cooling rack and letting cool fully.
 Continue with remaining dough.
-Makes 46 cookies.
+Makes 30 cookies.